-Communication for Development has a key role to play in raising awareness and in building coalitions that amplify advocacy efforts among policy-makers, the private sector and grassroots communities.
+Communication for Development has a key role to play in raising awareness and in building coalitions that amplify advocacy efforts among policy-makers, the private sector, and grassroots communities.
 It is a fundamental tool for sharing knowledge in a culturally sensitive manner and appropriate language, managing expectations, and changing perceptions and attitudes, toward the necessary behavior change.

 It was with these principles in mind that the Ministry of Environment and Territory of the Government of Italy established the Communication for Climate Change Multi-Donor Trust Fund (CCC MDTF) at the World Bank in January 2009.
 In 2014, the CCC MDTF was honored to announce the addition of a new donor to the Trust Fund program; The Federal Ministry for Economic Cooperation and Development (BMZ) of Germany.

-Note: “Connect4Climate” and “Communication for Climate Change Multi Donor Trust Fund (MDTF)” are used interchangeably
+Note: “Connect4Climate” and “Communication for Climate Change Multi-Donor Trust Fund (MDTF)” are used interchangeably

-- Raise awareness about climate change and its impact at various levels: public, private sector, and policy and decision-makers;
+- Raise awareness about climate change and its impact at various levels: the public, private sector, and policy and decision-makers;

 - Promote commitment among the public, private sector and policy-makers to take action;

 - Build coalitions for further advocacy efforts.
 MDTF activities focus primarily on three key groups of stakeholders: policy-makers, the private sector, and grassroots organizations.